 According to a report from Bloomberg, OpenAI is set to gain exposure across some of Cathie Wood’s Ark Investment Management ETFs, the latest test of whether surging demand for pre-IPO stakes can be pushed into vehicles built for daily trading.

 Venture capital firms previously maintained a tight grip on these allocations to preserve exclusivity.
-That control is eroding as the capital requirements for training huge language models skyrocket.
+That control is eroding as the capital requirements for training large language models skyrocket.
 Large-scale individual participation, totaling $3 billion, provides the company with a diversified capital base while increasing public interest in its success.
 OpenAI intends to use these funds to expand its global data center footprint and get next-generation hardware.

 OpenAI Valuation Reaches Record Highs